Harris And Trump Push For Every Vote With Just 14 Days To Go - UrduPoint

 Harris And Trump Push For Every Vote With Just 14 Days To Go

-One of the tightest US election races of modern times enters its final, two-week stretch Tuesday, with Republican Donald Trump making a pitch to Latino voters as Democratic rival Kamala Harris sits down for a national TV interview

-Washington, (APP - UrduPoint / Pakistan Point News - 22nd Oct, 2024) One of the tightest US election races of modern times enters its final, two-week stretch Tuesday, with Republican Donald Trump making a pitch to Latino voters as Democratic rival Kamala Harris sits down for a national tv interview.
+Washington, (APP - UrduPoint / Pakistan Point News - 23rd Oct, 2024) One of the tightest US election races of modern times entered its final, two-week stretch Tuesday, with Republican Donald Trump making a pitch to Latino voters as Democratic rival Kamala Harris sits down for a national tv interview.

 Both campaigns are pumping hundreds of millions of Dollars into a last push for undecided voters who could tilt the balance in their favor, with polls showing the candidates in a dead heat ahead of Election Day.